Cloud Monitoring adds PagerDuty integration

 technical contacts on your Rackspace account.
 If this is the only

-notification plan you see, you'll want to create a new one to take
+notification plan you see, create a new one to take

 advantage of the new PagerDuty integration.